-A Tennessee promissory note is a legal agreement between a lender and a borrower that outlines the conditions whereby money is lent to the borrower.
-Once it has been signed, the document gives the borrower security that they will be paid back with interest and on time.
+A Tennessee promissory note is a legal agreement between a lender and a borrower that outlines the conditions whereby money is lent.
+Once it has been signed, the document gives the lender security that they will be paid back with interest and on time.
 Interest rates cannot exceed state usury rates (see “Laws” below).
-In addition to paying interest, the borrower may be required to offer up their personal property as collateral for the loan to be transferred to the lender if the loan isn’t paid on time.
+In addition to agreeing to interest, the borrower may be required to offer up their personal property as collateral to be transferred to the lender if the loan isn’t paid on time.

 - Interest & Usury Laws: Chapter 14 – Interest Rates Generally, Chapter 15 – Interest On Home Loans

 - Usury Rate with Contract (§ 47-14-103(2), TN Dept. of Financial Institutions): 7.25%

 - Usury Rate without Contract (§ 47-14-103(3)): 10%

 - Usury Rate for Small Single-Payment Loans (§ 47-14-104(a)(1)): 10% if a single-payment loan is for an amount of $1,000 or less.

 - Usury Rate for Home Loans (§ 47-15-102(b), TN Dept. of Financial Institutions): 5.91%